OurBigBook logoOurBigBook Docs OurBigBook logoOurBigBook.comSite Source code

 • "Special Relativity", "Lorentz transformation" and any other descendants will still show up below it, so it is much more readable than a page

-We then just cut off at a certain number of articles to not overload the server and browsers on very large pages.
-Those pages can still be accessed through the ToC, which is currently unlimited.
+We then just cut off at 100 articles to not overload the server and browsers on very large pages.
+Sometimes those pages can still be accessed through the ToC, which has a larger limit of 1000 entries.
 We also want to implement: load more articles to allow users to click to load more articles.

 And all of that is achieved: